farque65/farque65/README.md

 **Software Engineer · Builder · Ottawa, Canada**

 Full-stack engineer with 8+ years across the stack — from React frontends to cloud infrastructure to data pipelines.
-I work as an IT Analyst in the Canadian federal government and build things on the side that I think should exist.
-Bilingual (EN/FR, Government of Canada certified).

 If you have an interesting problem, I'm probably up for it — [reach out](https://twitter.com/fahimeth).